 Even if your friend tells you something you do not like, do not judge them.

 We all make mistakes.
 A good friend will help you move on and not criticize your actions.
 Friends stand beside us when others give up on us.

-- Interrupt You
+- Interrupt Them

 Careful listening shows someone that you value what they’re saying; butting in with advice before you know the whole story?
 Not helpful.

 Sometimes it can feel natural, and other times it can be harder.
 Whatever it may be, do not get discouraged.
-Be confident and positive, and you will attract new friends keep them for life!
+Be confident and positive, and you will attract new friends and keep them for life!